Kay-Achim Schönbach: Resignation

 Schönbach's talk on 21 January 2022 at the Manohar Parrikar Institute for Defense Studies and Analyses (MP-IDSA) think tank in New Delhi, amid the growing tensions on the Russian-Ukrainian border, made international news headlines and caused a political controversy.
 The admiral said that Russia's alleged intention to invade Ukraine was "nonsense" and that Ukraine would never be able to regain Crimea.

 He further added that Vladimir Putin "wants and probably also deserves respect", Ukraine was not ready to join NATO, and while Georgia met the requirements, it would not be "smart" to admit the country into the alliance.

 Schönbach also said that "Russia is an old country and important country, we need Russia because China" without mentioning that Russian Federation and Ukraine both declared their independence from the Soviet Union in 1991.
 Ambassador of Ukraine to Germany Andriy Melnyk said that Schönbach's "patronising attitude subconsciously also reminds Ukrainians of the horrors of the Nazi occupation, when Ukrainians were treated as subhuman.”
 Schönbach also told his interlocutors being a "very radical Roman Catholic" himself and suggested that "Russia is a Christian country" and the country is needed against China "even if Putin is an atheist, it doesn’t matter”.

 In response, the Ukrainian Foreign Ministry summoned the German ambassador in Kyiv to protest Schönbach's comments, while the German government stated that the admiral's remarks did not reflect Germany's position.
 On 22 January, Schönbach resigned his command "to avoid any more damage being done to the German navy and above all, to the German federal republic".

+Political activity

+Schönbach is a former member of Christian-conservative CDU.
+In early 2024, he left the party and joined the newly founded right-wing Values Union.
+In February 2024, Schönbach was elected as the Deputy Chairman of the party.
+Schönbach later would join Bündnis Deutschland and become the leading candidate for the 2025 election.